sligara7/dnd_creator/SERVICE_GAPS.md

 - Version Control with branching and state tracking
 - All API endpoints implemented and wired

+⚠️ MIGRATION REQUIRED: Current internal database must be migrated to use campaign_db in the storage service to comply with ARCHITECTURE.json

 Remaining work:
 - Unit and integration testing
 - Performance benchmarking